ashokrawatt/ashokrawatt/README.md

 - 👋 Hi, I’m @ashokrawatt
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on Machine Learning Projects
 - 💞️ I’m looking to collaborate on Machine Learning Projects
 - 📫 You can reach me out on rwtashok2000@gmail.com